Registering a vessel

 To obtain an official transcript of the registration of your vessel please submit you written request to the Vessel Registration office or (only for those registered in the Canadian Register of Vessels), use the Online Transcript Order system.

-To research the history of a vessel, including previous names and ownership, review the Continuous Synopsis Record.
+To research the history of a vessel, including previous names and ownership, please see Historical Research.

 Contact us for help with vessel registration